 Clause D.

 The Chair of SOFA is required to report in person or in writing to SGA bi-monthly regarding the allocations and operations of the Student Organization Funding Association.

+Clause E. Any SOFA event or Co-sponsorship that exceeds $5000 in total cost for the event requires approval of a simple majority of SGA at large before hosting the event.

 Section 4.
 Student Government Association Rules and Constitution Committee